mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

     species).

 ARTIFICIALS

 Any constructed, engineered creature (such as robots, androids or sapient AI networks/drones)

 CYBORGS

 The deliberate combination of Biont and Artificial, where constructed augmentation is used to enhance the biont.

 SYBONT

 A sophont syborg or sybornetic neogen.
-Artificial organisms that are neither purely organic, purely artificial, nor a cyborg- like patchwork, but rather a uniform mixture of artificial and biological.
+Artificial organisms that are neither purely organic, purely artificial, nor a cyborg-like patchwork, but rather a uniform mixture of artificial and biological.

 VIRTUAL

 A sentient that does not have a physical body, or uses one only temporarily.

 SUBLIMED

 An intelligence that has completed transcended its original state of being to occupy a new form of existence or consciousness(perhaps extra-planar, or non-physical).